JonathanCruze/League-of-Legends-10-minutos-impact/README.md

 `Level:` Champion level.
 Start at 1.
 Max is 18.

-# MY APPROACH TO PREDICT THE END OF A MATCH BASED ON FIRST 10 MINUTES TEAM STATS
+# CLASSIFYING LOL RANKED GAMES BY LOOKING AT THE FIRST 10 MINUTES WORTH OF DATA
-My Logisitic Regression aproach to predicting the result of League of Legends first 10 minutes matches
+This is my Logisitic Regression aproach to predicting the result of League of Legends first 10 minutes matches

 This model works by using `Logistic Regressions` in Python `Python 3.7.13`.